 If the goal of health care policy and law is to maximize the social welfare yield from medical spending, consideration of the place of professional ethics norms in health policy requires that we pose three questions.
 First, how can we distinguish between professional norms that enhance social welfare (even if “anticompetitive” in some sense) and therefore merit our deference (and perhaps even some legal protection) and norms that reduce welfare?
 Second, when we conclude that a professional norm is socially undesirable, how should we go about choosing among regulatory and legal strategies and deference to markets as means for dissolving the norm?
 Third, when we conclude that a professional norm is socially desirable, how should we go about preserving it?
 Should we defer to market outcomes—and perhaps shield select forms of professional collusion from antitrust intervention?
 Or should we defend this norm actively, through legal and regulatory intervention?

 This essay focuses on the first of these three questions, since it is the subject of Arrow’s article.
 From a public policy perspective, however, the second and third are just as important.
 It is hardly obvious that a socially undesirable norm should be targeted by judges or regulators rather than left to wither in the marketplace; nor is it clear that a socially desirable norm needs legal or regulatory support to survive.

 26 J. Health Pol.
 Pol'y & L. 1099-1112 (2001)

 Scholarly Commons Citation

 Bloche, Maxwell Gregg, "The Market for Medical Ethics" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 929.
+929.